maryamt95/UFOS/README.md

 * The user must know specific dates, cities, or shapes to search.
 Some shapes like "light" might not be as intuitive.
 The filters require correct lower-case spellings and cannot  include spaces at the end.
 ### Recomendations
 * A recommended filters update  should be to add a trim function to catch spaces at the end of words as well as allow for upper and lower cases.
+* A filter on a date range might be preferable than a singular date. with the current filter , if you donot know the exact date , ther eis not informaton .